nishant05gaurav/All-Notes/DSA/Algorithm.md

 - In a non-connected, non-directed graph with two components, each component can be represented as a set.
 If the intersection of these two sets is an empty set, they are said to be disjoint.
 ![Dis-Joint Sets](https://imgur.com/qbvmDa4.png)
 - We perform two operations here:
-  - `FIND`: for finding a given element in a set
+  - `FIND`: For finding a given element in a set
-  - `UNION`:  For finding the union operations.
+  - `UNION`:  For performing the union operations.
 Perform only when two elements are in two different sets, after performing the union we need to simplify the set by combining the two sets.
 See, below examples for more clarity:
 - **Applications**:
   - To represent network connectivity
   - To find least common ancestor